2002–03 Zamalek SC season

 The 2002–03 Zamalek SC season was the club's 92nd season in existence and the 44th consecutive season in the top flight of Egyptian football.
-In addition to the domestic league, Zamalek participated in this season's editions of the Egypt Cup, the Arab Unified Club Championship, the Egyptian Super Cup and the CAF Champions League.
+In addition to the domestic league, Zamalek participated in this season's editions of the Egypt Cup, the Egyptian Super Cup, the CAF Champions League, the Arab Unified Club Championship and the Saudi-Egyptian Super Cup.